 Knee Pain and Partial Knee Replacement

 Knee pain can be a debilitating condition, and is one of the most common complaints of Americans suffering from musculoskeletal conditions.
 Often times, knee pain can significantly compromise a patient’s quality of life and keep you from doing everyday tasks.
 Activities that used to seem simple, such as gardening, biking, or jogging, now cause sharp pains and make life uncomfortable.
-If conservative treatments have failed to alleviate knee pain, a partial knee replacement procedure may be the solution.
+If conservative treatments have failed to alleviate knee pain, a partial knee replacemen procedure may be the solution.

-Outpatient Orthopedic Facility
+Outpatient Orthopaedic Facility

 Dr. Robert Haar performs minimally invasive partial knee replacement as an outpatient procedure in an in-office fully accredited ambulatory facility.
-This facility allows Dr. Haar to perform orthopedic surgery and sports injury procedures in-house, allowing the patient to return to his or her maximum level of activity in a shorter amount of time with the greatest amount of convenience.
+This facility allows Dr. Haar to perform orthopaedic surgery and sports injury procedures in-house, allowing the patient to return to his or her maximum level of activity in a shorter amount of time with the greatest amount of convenience.

 Knee Pain and Osteoarthritis